 The Native Americans used jojoba on their skin and hair to heal and condition.
 They were also eaten by pregnant women to help with birth and by hunters to curb their appetite.
 This is an important fact to note since we generally believe you shouldn’t put anything on your skin that you wouldn’t eat.

-We source our jojoba from the only company on the market that uses First-Press jojoba with strict specifications for quality rather than for maximizing yield, meaning their jojoba is scentless, lighter on the skin and uses only the best jojoba seeds.
+We source our jojoba from the only company on the market that only uses first-press jojoba with strict specifications for quality rather than for maximizing yield, meaning their jojoba is scentless, lighter on the skin and uses only the best jojoba seeds.
 It's grown on a farm without pesticides or fertilizers in fields that are in transition from pesticide-free to organic but are not certified by the USDA or other third-parties.

 Sweet Almond Oil is full of vitamins and works to keep your skin soft, smooth and youthful.
 Use it on fine lines, baggy eyes and acne.